-“It is hard to talk about teaching without talking about learning as well,” explained Matthew Richardson, Second Counselor in the LDS Sunday School General Presidency, in a recent Power of Teaching presentation.
+“It is hard to talk about teaching without talking about learning as well,” explained Matthew Richardson, Second Counselor in the Latter-day Saints Sunday School General Presidency, in a recent Power of Teaching presentation.
 “Teaching and learning are like two sides of the coin—we need the whole coin for it to be worth something.”

 Beginning his presentation, Richardson projected a large picture onto the screen.
 The audience looked at what first appeared to be a mass of black dots.